 Diabetes Check with your physician regarding your dose of insulin and other diabetic medications needed the day before and the day of your procedure.
 Inform your doctor that you will be on clear liquids the day prior to your procedure.
-Check you blood sugar frequently while taking the prep solution and the morning of your procedure.
+Check your blood sugar frequently while taking the prep solution and the morning of your procedure.
 GLP-1 agonists: Ozempic, Wegovy, Mounjaro, Victoza, Trulicity, Rybelsus, Byetta, Saxenda, etc. If you take one of these medications once a week, they should be held starting the week prior to the procedure.
 If you take one of these medications daily, they should be held the day before the procedure.
 You may restart the medication immediately after the procedure.
 Heart Valve Replacement or History of Endocarditis Prophylactic antibiotics are no longer recommended for GI procedures according to the guidelines published by the American Heart Association in 2007.
 Blood Thinners: Coumadin, Plavix, Pradaxa, Xarelto, Eliquis, Savaysa, Brilanta, Effient, Lovenox Ask the physician who prescribed your medicine how to take it before and after your procedure.
 If you cannot contact your physician, call us several days before your exam.
 If you take Coumadin, you may need a blood test two hours before your exam.
 Iron Supplements It is desirable that iron supplements be held for five days prior to your procedure.

-RISKS OF COLONOSCOPY
+RISKS OF UPPER ENDOSCOPY

-Although colonoscopy is a safe test, there are inherent risks with all medical procedures.
+Although upper endoscopy is a safe test, there are inherent risks with all medical procedures.
 These risks include, but are not limited to: 1) Risk of anesthesia reactions including cardiopulmonary complications.
+2) Bleeding.
+3) Perforation or puncture of the GI tract - a rare complication that occurs once in every several thousand procedures.